 Document Metadata

-The first page of the document (along with the header and footer) contains metadata (marked in yellow) that needs to be reviewed and completed:
+The cover page of the document (along with the footer running throughout the document) contains metadata (marked in yellow) that needs to be reviewed and completed:

 Title: This must be the title of the milestone or deliverable as described in the Description of Work.

 Deliverable/Milestone code: e.g. D1.1 or MS101.
-Delete if not required.
+(This may be deleted for documents that are not Deliverables or Milestones).

 Document identifier: With a correctly formulated filename (see ‘Naming Convention’) this field can be updated in MS Word by highlighting, right clicking and selecting ‘Update Field’.